 Spectator numbers need to be high and the fan base a mixed gender.
 Gated communities of no men allowed probably isn‘t a long-term solution in an attempt to change attitudes.

-Before W Series was cancelled for the 2020 season it was announced that it would continue to support six DTM European races, and move to the Americas for the final two races to support the United States and Mexico City Formula 1 Grand Prix.
+Before W Series was cancelled for the 2020 season it was announced that it would continue to support six DTM European races, and move to the Americas for the final two races to support the United States and Mexico City Formula 1 Grands Prix.

 Passion for the W Series and for more women to be included in motorsport is apparent behind the scenes.
 It is clear the hierarchy cares about the lack of gender diversity to help women up the motorsport ladder.